-The seat was a bit hard and if you sit by the window, you will find it very cramp due to the lack of legroom space because of the curve of the fuselage.
+The seat was a bit hard and if you sit by the window, you will find it very cramped due to the lack of legroom space because of the curve of the fuselage.
 I was lucky to have an empty seat beside me as I could stretch my legs.
-The windows on this 737 seeed lower than the others I had flown and I had to bend down a bit just to see what's outside.
+The windows on this 737 seemed lower than the others I had flown and I had to bend down a bit just to see what's outside.
 Overall, I didn't like the airline's in-flight seats and was just glad that its only a 2 hr flight and not more.
 Its cramp for a 6 foot 4 person like myself.
 If you are as tall as me, I would recommend the rows in front or the emergency row.

 The crew, in general, were ok, but a couple of grumpy looking ones at the rear of the aircraft, as they looked quite unhappy for most of the time.
 I wonder what's up with them, were they unhappy to be working?
-They came past me a few times and one of them frowned at me for unknown reason.
+They came past me a few times and one of them frowned at me for an unknown reason.

-Approach in London Heathrow is always not a simple affair, usually aircraft that land in this airport would need to line up due to traffic congestion.
+The approach in London Heathrow is always not a simple affair, usually aircraft that land in this airport would need to line up due to traffic congestion.
 As usual, we were put on holding pattern for 15 minutes before given the clearance to land.
 However, the approach to London was pretty bumpy especially going through the clouds.
 We got out the clouds pretty fast and landed safely on runway 09L, headed to our gate at Terminal 3 parking beside the company's Boeing 737-600, an aircraft that I haven't flown on.